 Kingdom Hearts III[edit | edit source]

 Searching for a way to get Roxas back, Sora, Donald, and Goofy journey to Twilight Town.
-As the trio stroll down the street, they talk about the recent strange encounters they've had with past adversaries, but decide not to worry about them too much.
 As they reach the common, Sora is excited to see the trams again, which brings Goofy to suggest that maybe those feelings are from Roxas, excited to be back home.
 Sora recalls seeing Roxas in the sleeping worlds, and then Donald brings up Roxas' appearance in the Datascape, which Goofy points out was part of a test to see if Sora was ready to handle hurt.
 Sora thinks about this, remembering his time separated from his friends, and comes to the realization that hurting is part of caring.
 He follows this with the declaration that he is going to find Roxas, but as soon as he says the words out loud, a mysterious voice enters his head, quickly followed by the appearance of a group of Nobodies.

 Once the Nobodies are defeated, Sora wonders aloud what the voice was, but isn't given any further time to think as Hayner, Pence, and Olette appear, followed by a Demon Tide.
 After fighting the Heartless off, Sora, Donald, and Goofy find Hayner, Pence, and Olette and explain that they are trying to bring Roxas back.
 Hayner, Pence, and Olette don't know anyone by that name, but they remark that it sounds familiar, so Goofy shows them the picture from the Simulated Twilight Town that shows them in front of the Old Mansion with Roxas.
 Intrigued, Hayner, Pence, and Olette decide to ask around town about Roxas, while Sora, Donald, and Goofy decide to journey ahead to the Old Mansion.
 Before separating, the group take a photo together with Sora's Gummiphone, which leads to his first discovery of a Lucky Emblem.